celery/celery/CONTRIBUTING.rst

         redis:
             image: redis:latest

-In the previous example we are using the image that we can build from this repository and mounting the celery code base as well as our custom project.
+In the previous example, we are using the image that we can build from this repository and mounting the celery code base as well as our custom project.